someonesdad1/plib/README.md

 remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker for it after I'm no longer able to maintain things.
-By then any content of interest to others will probably have diffused  out into the world; he can remove the repository when he sees fit.
+By then any content of interest to others will probably have diffused out into the world; he can delete the repository when he sees fit.

 ## Caution

 The set of files in this directory are a core set of python modules and scripts I've written over the years for my own use.
-There's some useful functionality in here, but I must warn you it's fairly tightly coupled.
+There's some useful functionality in here, but it's fairly tightly coupled.
 This means if you find a script you like and want to move it somewhere else, you may find that it's dependent on a number of other modules.
 This will be annoying and possibly a lot of work to fix.
 This repository on my system is `/plib` and my `PYTHONPATH` variable is `"/plib:/plib/g"`, so this repository is the only code I use outside of what's in the python distribution.

 # Software lesson